 In order to participate in the league, each player must sign the team waiver.
 Waivers can be downloaded by clicking here.
 Captains need to print, have all players sign, and turn in the first night of play.
 Players not present the first week of play will still be required to sign a waiver with our staff before participating.
 An San Antonio SSC staff member will keep your team waiver at the field, or a new one can be printed out.
 Players who sign up as individuals, agree to the waiver electronically when they register.

-Players must be 2 years removed from Division 1 collegiate or professional level participation if they wish to play in a similar San Antonio SSC sport.
+Players that have participated in Division 1 Collegiate or Professional sports must be a minimum of 2 years removed from participation to be eligible to play in a similar Austin SSC sport.